duncdrum/cbdb-data/doc/function-doc.md

 The use of whitespace in particular stands in further need of normalization.
 In the future this information is likely to be pulled from TGAZ.

 ### pla:nest-places
-One consequence of CBDB's entity model is that multiple  and usually overlapping timeseries occur, e.g c_addr_id ``4342`` has:
+One consequence of CBDB's entity model is that multiple  and usually overlapping time-series occur, e.g c_addr_id ``4342`` has:

 ```
 <location from="1368" to="1643"/>